mar1n3r0/go-app-orbit-db-demo/README.md

 # what doesn't work

-We can't connect to orbit-db from the wasm itself since it requires access to the host file system and wasm doesn't support access to the host os.
+We can't connect to orbit-db from the wasm itself since it requires access to the host file system and wasm doesn't support that(wasi does that).

 # github.com/syndtr/goleveldb/leveldb/storage
 ../../go/pkg/mod/github.com/syndtr/goleveldb@v1.0.0/leveldb/storage/file_storage.go:107:16: undefined: newFileLock